ersa-mezuraj9/AI-Perceptions---OLS-ANOVA/education/results_summary.md

 ---

-## QB6_6 – Agreement that More Jobs Will Disappear than be Created due to Robots and AI
+## QB6_6 – Agreement that AI Increases The Pace of Working

 **Survey Question:**
-“To what extent do you agree that due to robots and Artificial Intelligence, more jobs will disappear than new jobs will be created?”
+“To what extent do you agree that robots and Artificial Intelligence increase the pace at which workers complete tasks?”

 **Model Diagnostics:**
 - Residuals were initially not normally distributed; after removing 2 outliers, residuals became normal (Shapiro-Wilk p = 0.6821).